m-blazejczyk/wspom/README.md

 screen -r
 ```

-You shouls see the Phoenix log.
+You should see the Phoenix log.
 Kill the running process with `CTRL+C A`, as usual.
 You will now be in the screen session which is still active.
-Kill it with the following (the session / sockett id will be different every time):
+Kill it with the following (the session / socket id will be different every time):

 ```
 screen -ls